-My memoir, Just City, will be published April 2, 2024, by Fordham University Press.
+My memoir, Just City, is out now, published by Fordham University Press.
 Describing the book, Fordham University Press writes:

 A Captivating Memoir of New York’s Historic Upper West Side at a Time When Community and Unity Defined the Neighborhood